 11. Gorgias

-Gorgias is a cloud-based helpdesk that seamlessly integrates with other apps, helping the support team to view, edit, and initiate orders directly in the chat interface.
+Gorgias is a cloud-based helpdesk that seamlessly integrates with other apps, helping support teams view, edit, and initiate orders directly in the chat interface.

 Features